 You can add most EA published games that are available to the service if you have a CD key for it.
 Even some third party games can be added this way as well.
 No strings are attached, even if you have the game in your Steam library.
 While Steam will accept CD keys as well, it's hit and miss what can be used to add to your library.

 You can refund the games within a certain amount of time.
-This was one of the more high profile features the service offered that Steam didn't (Steam would eventually add it, though not as flexible as Origin's)
+This was one of the more high profile features the service offered that Steam didn't (Steam would eventually add it, though not as flexible as Origin's; this was only due to a major AAA game using Steam having such an atrocious port that Valve was forced to implement a refund mechanic, or they otherwise still likely wouldn't have one).

 EA occasionally gifts games to its users.
-And it's not shovelware, as classics like Sim City 2000 and Theme Hospital were given away.
+And it's not shovelware, as classics like Sim City 2000 and Theme Hospital were given away, as were some newer titles, such as Dragon Age: Origins.

 Persona 3 was this for the Persona series.
 While the others were certainly good games, this was the installment that made the series famous.
 It was the first to come to the US without having been butchered by borderline racist translators and also introduced the social link system.